 Do not get the impression that the rod is so stiff it is only fun with large fish, though.
-It makes a great rod for modest trout (upper right) and for good sized bluegills (and that is definitely NOT the case with the beefy rod ERiK uses for carp).
+It makes a great rod for modest trout (upper right) and for good sized bluegills.

-For that matter, you could also use it to fish midges in tailwaters.
+For that matter, you could also use it to fish very small flies or small baits in tailwaters.
 Although Suntech recommends 4X as the maximum tippet, the rod will protect tippets as light as 8X.
 There aren't many places where you have to go lighter than 8X to catch fish!

 The design feature that allows the rod to be so light and so strong (and so sensitive) is also it's only real disadvantage.
 The Suntech Kurenai Long is 45.5" when collapsed.
 It's not a rod for backpacking.
 It's also not a rod for when you take more than one rod with you on the stream.

-While a Zimmerbuilt Sling or the BW Sports backpack can hold the Kurenai Long while you fish a different rod, it would be hard to walk down a streamside trail with it on your back if you have to duck to go under low branches or vines.
+While a Zimmerbuilt Sling can hold the Kurenai Long while you fish a different rod, it would be hard to walk down a streamside trail with it on your back if you have to duck to go under low branches or vines.
 However, if you drive to the stream and will need only one rod until you can get back to your car, a long collapsed length yields only advantages.

-I have not fished with the 7m or 8m Kurenai Long rods, but after fishing with a 7.2m Suntech Keiryu Sawanobori in Colorado in March, a 7m Daiwa EP Zero at the Wisconsin Midwest Tenkara Fest in May, and the 6.8m Suntech Aoi ZPRO 68 in Massachusetts last October, let me say that a 7m rod is very definitely not too long if you don't have overhead tree branches to worry about.
+I have not fished with the 8m Kurenai Long, but I have fished with the 7m Kurenai Long and let me say that a 7m rod is very definitely not too long if you don't have overhead tree branches to worry about.
 Most keiryu rod models (from Suntech as well as other companies) come in 7m lengths, and the long rods are more popular in Japan than the shorter ones.
 That said, the Kurenai Long 61 is a lot more pleasant to fish with.
 It has a sense of being impossibly light, which is not shared by the 71 or 81.